ivan-paleo/publish-micro-image/README.md

     and the least informative/relevant are not; this implies a strong bias and the true signal might just be lost by this selective sampling/reporting.
-3. Images published in a journal article are usually small and of reduced quality, so the published images might not even show what can be seen on the full-scale image.
+3. Images published in a journal article or in a book are usually small and of reduced quality (in the PDF at least), so the published images might not even show what can be seen on the full-resolution image.
 4. Without seeing all images in full resolution, how can anyone assess whether the data support the conclusions?
 5. It would be a shame to keep all these images for yourself.